Stream Discharge Measurement

 - Surface water instream flow can be appropriated to support fish and wildlife habitat.

-The Division of Mining, Land and Water, Water Management Section, oversees the management and appropriation of Alaska's surface water.
+The Division of Mining, Land and Water, Water Management Section, (PDF) oversees the management and appropriation of Alaska's surface water.